The End of Faith: Synopsis

-However, Harris also critiques the role of the Christian right in the United States, in influencing such areas as drug policies, embryonic stem cell research, and AIDS prevention in the developing world.
-In what he sees as a steady drift towards theocracy, Harris strongly criticises leading figures from both the legislature and the judiciary for what he perceives as an unabashed failure to separate church and state in their various domains.
-"Not only do we still eat the offal of the ancient world," he asserts, "we are positively smug about it."
+Harris also critiques the role of the Christian right in the United States, in influencing such areas as drug policies, embryonic stem cell research, and AIDS prevention in the developing world.
+Harris singles out what he sees as theocratic leading figures from both the legislature and the judiciary for what he perceives as an unabashed failure to separate church and state in their various domains.
+"Not only do we still eat the offal of the ancient world", he asserts, "we are positively smug about it."

 Next, Harris goes on to outline what he terms a "science of good and evil" – a rational approach to ethics, which he claims must necessarily be predicated upon questions of human happiness and suffering.
-He talks about the need to sustain "moral communities," a venture in which he feels that the separate religious moral identities of the "saved" and the "damned" can play no part.
-But Harris is critical of the stance of moral relativism, and also of what he calls "the false choice of pacifism."
+He talks about the need to sustain "moral communities", a venture in which he feels that the separate religious moral identities of the "saved" and the "damned" can play no part.
+But Harris is critical of the stance of moral relativism, and also of what he calls "the false choice of pacifism".
 In another controversial passage, he compares the ethical questions raised by collateral damage and judicial torture during war.
 He concludes that collateral damage is more ethically troublesome.
-"If we are unwilling to torture, we should be unwilling to wage modern war," Harris concludes.
+"If we are unwilling to torture, we should be unwilling to wage modern war", Harris concludes.

 Finally, Harris turns to spirituality, where he especially takes his inspiration from the practices of Eastern religion.
 He writes that there have been mystics in the west and calls some of these "extraordinary men and women", such as Meister Eckhart, Saint John of the Cross, Saint Teresa of Avila, Saint Seraphim of Sarov, but that, as far as Western spirituality is concerned, "we appear to have been standing on the shoulders of dwarfs."
 He discusses the nature of consciousness, and how our sense of "self" can be made to vanish by employing the techniques of meditation.
-Harris quotes from Eastern mystics such as Padmasambhava and Nisargadatta Maharaj, but he does not admit any supernatural element into his argument – "mysticism is a rational enterprise," he contends, "religion is not."
+Harris quotes from Eastern mystics such as Padmasambhava and Nisargadatta Maharaj, but he does not admit any supernatural element into his argument – "mysticism is a rational enterprise", he contends, "religion is not".
 He later elaborates: "The mystic has reasons for what he believes, and these reasons are empirical."
 He states that it is possible for one's experience of the world to be "radically transformed", but that we must speak about the possibility in "rational terms".

 Reception

 Positive

 Writing for The Independent, Johann Hari was largely positive, describing the book as "a brave, pugilistic attempt to demolish the walls that currently insulate religious people from criticism."

-Other broadly positive reviews have come from Natalie Angier, Daniel Blue, and Stephanie Merritt.
+Other broadly positive reviews have come from Natalie Angier, Daniel Blue, Stephanie Merritt, and Richard Dawkins.

-Richard Dawkins has also endorsed the book.